LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 Create a completely empty Github repository (no readme, license or git ignore file) with the name you used when running the template.
 Up to you whether it's public or private.

-The template setup script has already intialised your local git repo and added the GitHub remote url using the parameters you provided.
+The template setup script has already initialised your local git repo and added the GitHub remote url using the parameters you provided.
 Which means all you have to do now is your first git commit and push!

 ## Publishing to nuget and the Umbraco Marketplace